theforeman/foreman_column_view/README.md

 By default the plugin will display the Domain associated by each host.
 This is not massively useful.
-To set your own choice of column, add this to Foreman's plugin config file foreman_column_view.yaml.
-For package based installs this should be in /etc/foreman/plugins/foreman_column_view.yaml.
-For source installs the directory may differ.
+To set your own choice of column, add this to Foreman's plugin config file `foreman_column_view.yaml`.
+For package based installs this should be in `/etc/foreman/plugins/foreman_column_view.yaml`.
+For source installs this should be in `config/settings.plugins.d` within your install directory.

 ```yaml
 :column_view: